fferlito/S2Mosaic/README.md

 - `ocm_inference_dtype`: Set the data type for OmniCloudMask inference (default: "bf16").

 For more detailed information on these options and additional functionality, please refer to the function docstring in the source code.

+## Performance Tips 🚀
+- `ocm_batch_size`: If using a GPU, setting this above the default value (1) will speed up cloud masking.
+In most cases, a value of 4 works well.
+If you encounter CUDA errors, try using a lower number.
+- `ocm_inference_dtype`: if the device supports it 'bf16' tends to be the fastest option, failing this try 'fp16' then 'fp32'.
+- `sort_method`: Using "valid_data" as the sort method tends to be the fastest option if no_data_threshold is not None.

 ## Contributing 🤝